A Model-Free Sampling Method for Estimating Basins of Attraction Using Hybrid Active Learning (HAL): Sampling Method

 \subsection{Summary}

 Integrating the three sections above (AST + AL + DBS) leads to a hybrid active learning (HAL) sampling method for estimating BoA (see Tab.~\ref{table:algr}).
-Several hyper-parameters need be predetermined: 1)~sampling distance on trajectories in AST; 2)~threshold $p$ of the top shortest distances in AL; 3) SVM kernel and GP kernel; and 4)~the method of selecting between AL and DBS in each episode (random or alternate selection).
+Several hyper-parameters need be predetermined: 1)~sampling distance on trajectories in AST; 2)~threshold $p$ of the top shortest distances in AL; 3)~the method of selecting between AL and DBS in each episode (random or alternate selection); and 4)~SVM kernel and GP kernel.
 There are also several tunable hyper-parameters inside the kernel function, but they could be automatically optimized during fitting.

 It's worth noting that SVM was selected for its ability to quickly calculate distances from samples to the decision boundary in margin-based AL. However, once the sampling process is finished and calculating distances is no longer necessary, SVM might not be the best choice for the ultimate classifier, especially when the number of training samples is large.
 At the end of sampling process, the samples provide the necessary information to train other classifiers (such as k-nearest neighbors (KNN), random forests, neural networks, etc.) for better or faster estimation of the BoA.